-Ethel-Ruth Tawe (b.1994, Yaoundé, Cameroon) is a self-taught multidisciplinary artist and creative consultant with a keen interest in engaging dialogue on identity and diasporic cultures.
+Ethel-Ruth Tawe (b.1994, Yaoundé, Cameroon) is a multidisciplinary artist, editor, and creative consultant, exploring identity and diaspora cultures through visual storytelling.
+The concept of time is central to her practice, examining Africa’s ancient futures from a magical realist lens.
 She holds an MSc in Development Studies (2018) from SOAS University of London and a BA (Hons) in International Human Rights with a minor in Art History & Criticism (2016).
-Her BA research examined the effectiveness and prospects of international programs and regional provisions geared toward safeguarding tangible and intangible cultural heritage in Africa.
-Her Masters research interrogated the construct of citizenship from primarily African epistemologies.
+Her research examined provisions to safeguard tangible and intangible cultural heritage in Africa, and interrogated ideas of citizenship from primarily African epistemologies.

 Living in Cameroon, Tanzania, Kenya, The US, UK, Netherlands, and Ghana has informed her diverse approach to artistic experimentation.
 Her passion was born out of the landscapes, sounds, oral traditions, and spirited cultures of Home.
 Many of her works showcase these visual cultures and aim to cultivate discourse about panafricanism, identity, and the archive.

 Ethel is currently based between West Africa and Europe where she works with brands seeking to amplify african arts & culture through multimedia.